markalexander/imbalanced/README.md

 ### **Why no Python 2.7 support?**

-Python 2.7 is due to be sunset at the start of 2020, with many important and widely-used libraries dropping support before then.
+Python 2.7 is due to be sunset at the end of 2019, with many important and widely-used libraries dropping support before then.
 For this reason, I haven't put any extra effort into supporting it either.
 Apologies if this affects you in a way you can't get around.
 I would *guess* that the package is roughly